ethanlee515/Parity-Check/README.md

 # Parity Check

-Hitting some (classical) linear error-correction codes with cvc5.
+Hitting some error-correcting codes with cvc5.

 ## Usage